Day trip to Uppsala - Linnaeus, royal tombs and a great pastry - Uppland

 We walked around the hills and tried to find somewhere to read about the various piles, but most of the signs were picked down and lay half invisible on the ground.
 Too bad, it would have been a great opportunity to learn more about Sweden's history while walking around these hills.
 (It is at times like these that you thank the gods for wikipedia and free surfing on your mobile phone and suddenly sound like a history teacher wandering between the stacks and reading aloud from inside)

-In the 19th century, the first one was excavated kullen - East mound - and found a grave with burnt bones and burnt belongings.
+In the 19th century, the first mound was excavated - East mound - and found a grave with burnt bones and burnt belongings.
 Through the remains of, among other things, helmets and gold found in the excavated graves, it has been established that there were rich and powerful people buried in the mounds.
 Hence the name - the royal mounds.

 The majority of signs are up informing that it is not allowed to enter the hills, but despite this, there is still a whole family walking up the hills when we get here.
 I don't know if it's today's selfie age that makes more and more tourists today ignore warnings and prohibitions, just to get the perfect picture?